madeleineostoja/poststylus/README.md

 PostStylus is a [PostCSS](https://github.com/postcss/postcss) adapter for Stylus.
 With it you can use any PostCSS plugin as a transparent Stylus plugin.
 Neato!

+It loads PostCSS plugins into Stylus just before it compiles output css into a file.
+If you use sourcemaps, they are preserved and extended by PostCSS processing as well.

 Inspired by [autoprefixer-stylus](https://github.com/jenius/autoprefixer-stylus)

 --

 ### Install
 ```sh
 $ npm install --save poststylus
 ```